 Realizing the immense potential and emerging opportunities existing in solar industry.
-Exhibitions India Group is organizing the 4th edition of Solar India 2019 expo which will be held at Pragati Maidan, New Delhi from 22-24 May 2019.
+Exhibitions India Group is organizing the 7th edition of Solar India Expo 2022 which will be held at Pragati Maidan, New Delhi from 23 – 25 March 2021.
 The theme of the exhibition and conference is “Solar Energy for a Sustainable Future”.

 - Karnataka benefits from its net metering scheme, consumers receive credits for pumping energy back into the grid

 - Textile belt of Coimbatore and Tirupur have begun installing small solar farms on the rooftops of their factories

 - NCEF providing 30% subsidy support for implementing Large scale Grid Connected rooftop pilot projects